 - Spinach and other light but cookable greens: 30 seconds

 With these preliminaries, let’s see how it all works in practice with an example steamed meal.
 What follows is a five-step process for making delicious and optimally nutritious Steam Meals the HumanaNatura way.
-Please note that the example is for a single-serving meal, but the same steps apply to multi-serving meals as well.
+Please note that the example is for a single-serving and higher carbohydrate meal, but the same steps apply to both multi-serving and lower carbohydrate meals as well.

 > Step #1 – Base

-In your pan, wok, or steam cooker, form a linear, circular, or torus-shaped steaming base with dense root vegetables and/or squashes.
+In your pan, wok, or steam cooker, form a linear or circular steaming base with dense root vegetables and/or squashes.
 Here, we are using diced carrot, yam, shallot, and ginger, along with crushed garlic.

 > Step #2 – Protein